 The publication of student personal timetables will be available in the ‘My Manchester’ student portal from the 20th August 2018.
 A list of mathematic course unit modules with provisional schedules is available from the Schools timetabling website: http://www.maths.manchester.ac.uk/study/undergraduate/information-for-current-students/timetables/

-Course unit selection will then re-open at the beginning of semester 1 and again at the beginning of semester 2 for a 2 week period.
+Course unit selection will then re-open during the first week in September until the end of week 2 of semester 1 and again at the beginning of semester 2 for a 2 week period.
 However it is recommended that you enrol onto course units for both semesters in July to make sure you get a place on your selected course unit options as popular course units do get filled quickly.

 CHECK LIST for a successful course unit selection

 Students are required to take a number of mandatory and optional course units as part of their programme of study.
 It is very important that you read through the programme requirements carefully as it is your responsibility to make sure you choose the correct optional course units.
 These are listed by programme title on the school website ‘Course units offered’ for the current academic year: http://www.maths.manchester.ac.uk/study/undergraduate/information-for-current-students/course-units-offered/.
 It will be noted on these programme webpages any changes to the list of course units available for the coming year including a link to the document ‘Course Units for 2018/19 Academic Year’ with a duplicate copy in the Blackboard Study Module.
 The programme structures wull automtically updated from the 1st July.